 During perimenopause and menopause, our emotional pendulums can swing from one mood to another very quickly.
 This, again, is because of the change to our hormone levels – hormones govern so many of the processes in our bodies, including our emotions.

 You might find that you have heightened sensitivity – and perhaps you’ll feel your emotions more deeply.
 This doesn’t have to be a bad thing as long as you’re communicating what’s happening for you with your nearest and dearest (so that they can support you through it – and perhaps brace themselves!)

 Loss of libido

-Even though these symptoms are the most common ones, the reality is, we are all different and our bodies respond to aging in different ways.
+Even though these symptoms are the most common ones there are other menopausal symptoms.
+The reality is, we are all different and our bodies respond to aging in different ways.
 If you’re struggling with perimenopausal or menopausal changes, the most important thing is knowing that you’re not alone and the best action you can take is to speak out about it and find some solidarity in other people who understand what you’re going through.

 And just remember: it is a normal physiological process and you will get to the other side stronger than ever, with a deeper understanding of yourself.

-Do you have any tips for women entering perimenopause?
+Do you have any tips for entering perimenopause?
 Let us know in the comments below.